GRE For High Scorers, Part 6: GRE Issue Essays

 Ok, assuming you've gotten started on the above, I want to give you some insight about what you need to do to get a 6.

-Analysis Of A Real GRE Issue Essay That Received A 6
+Analysis Of A Sample GRE Issue Essay That Received A 6

 You may notice that many Issue Essay prompts make statements that are difficult to fully support.
-The example and response I want to use first is this one about technology (link is to the GRE's website).
+The example and response I want to use first is this one about technology (link is to the full sample essay on the GRE's website).
 Go ahead and read the prompt, then read the "6" response just below it.
 Now, let's think about its statement:

 As people rely more and more on technology to solve problems, the ability of humans to think for themselves will surely deteriorate.